-Butternut squash is naturally sweet; not like apple sweet, but sweet enough that you’re going to have plenty of spice to offset that here.
+Butternut squash is naturally sweet; not like apple sweet, but sweet enough that you're going to have plenty of spice to offset that here if you want a savory soup.
 I see some people add apples to their recipes to ADD sweetness, but that is not my jam.
-If you’re looking for a sweet soup, this is not for you.
+If you're looking for a sweet soup, this is not for you.

 To prepare butternut squash, first peel the squash.
 I cut off the tops and bottoms of the squash and sliced the long skinnier part off.
 Then, I left the bulb part for later.
 You can use a peeler, but the skin is tough.
 Thus, I resorted to using a chef knife to cut it off.
 Once I got the skin off, it was actually really simple to slice.

 When I got to the bulb, I peeled it first, sliced it down the middle, and scooped out the Halloween bits.
 Then, I diced it up and prayed it wasn't going to taste like a pumpkin.
 Seriously, if you're a big baby like me, it is totally acceptable to buy the precut squash--it's really not that bad.
 I'm a baby.